senseibence/discord-profanity-bot/README.md

 * Smoother handling of character limit in statistics command
 * Make regex algorithm encounter fewer false positives
 * Improve Privacy Policy and Terms of Service
+* Make an NLP algorithm for profanity detection

 # Verification
 Bot officially Discord-verified as of July 5th, 2023!